 If Indiana Jones and Blade had a clone created from both their DNA strains, with a dash of Thomas Edison and Henry Ford sprinkled in, that little GMO fella would be Taurus Moon.

-2014 will see the premiere of at least three more pulp heroes.
+2014 saw the premiere of three more pulp heroes:

-In early 2014, my character Nick ‘New Breed’ Steed, the indigenous African martial arts expert turned MMA fighter will enter the world with a bang in my novella, which is part of the Fight Card Series, Fight Card MMA: A-Town Throwdown.
-A second novella starring Nick Steed, Fight Card MMA: Circle of Blood is likely to follow shortly behind it.
+In early 2014, the character Nick ‘New Breed’ Steed, the indigenous Afrikan martial arts expert turned MMA fighter entered the world with a bang in the novella, Fist of Africa.
+A second novella starring Nick Steed, Circle of Blood, is likely to follow shortly behind it.

-2014 will see another MMA fighter, Remi Fasina [ray-MEE fah-SHEE-nah] – a woman – battle men and women fighters – and her inner demons – on her quest to defeat the MMA champion who sexually assaulted her seven years in her past in my Pulp action novel, A Single Link.
+2014 saw another MMA fighter, Remi Swan, a strong, fierce and courageous woman, battle men and women fighters – and her inner demons – on her quest to defeat the MMA champion who brutally assaulted her seven years in her past in the Pulp action novel, A Single Link.

-I have also created the Pulp hero The Scythe, the resurrected Dr. A.C.
-Jackson, who was murdered in the Tulsa Race Riots of 1921 and returns to reap vengeance upon his murderers and their kin.
-It is likely that I will expand his story into a novel in 2015.
+Finally, we have the Pulp hero The Scythe, the resurrected Dr. A.C.
+Jackson, who was murdered in the Tulsa Race Riots of 1921 and returns to wreak vengeance upon his murderers and their kin.

 What other Black Pulp heroes and sheroes do you know of?
 What Pulp heroes or sheroes are you in the process of developing or creating?